monble/blinkswap/README.md

 ```
 https://book.getfoundry.sh/
 ```
-To utilize the contracts and deploy to a local testnet, you can install the code in your repo with forge:
+To utilize the contracts and deploy to a local testnet, you can build the code in your repo with forge:
 ```
 forge build
 ```